redbadger/crux/docs/src/internals/bridge.md

 - When a serialized event arrives, it is deserialized and passed to the `Core`'s `process_event`
-- When a request response arrives, the uuid is forwarded to the `ResolveRegistry`'s `resume` method, and the `Core`'s `process` method is called to run the capability runtime
+- When a request response arrives, its id is forwarded to the `ResolveRegistry`'s `resume` method, and the `Core`'s `process` method is called to run the capability runtime